 "In a racist society, it's not enough to be non-racist, we must be anti-racist." -Angela Davis

-I work with government, non-profit, academic, and private organizations and groups who are seeking a speaker, consultant, or facilitator for equitable planning and design:
+I work with government, non-profit, academic, and private organizations and groups who are seeking a speaker, consultant, or facilitator for equitable community planning and design:

 inclusive community engagement

 participatory planning and design

 comprehensive neighborhood planning

 community infographics and communications

 Giovania has over seven years of experience designing and executing participatory planning with low-income communities of color in the non-profit and public sectors.
 They most recently served as Deputy Director of Neighborhood Planning at the NYC Housing Preservation and Development in the Office of Neighborhood Strategies.
 There, Giovania managed several high-profile initiatives, including The Brownsville Plan and Where We Live NYC, the City's comprehensive fair housing initiative.
 They designed and led over 30 large-scale community workshops and hundreds of community meetings across four boroughs, engaging thousands of New Yorkers of various racial/ethnic, gender, sexual, religious, national, and economic backgrounds and abilities.